This post may contain affiliate links. Read our disclosure policy here.

 Skillet Cajun Salmon Pasta

-Want to add more salmon to your meals?
-This cajun salmon pasta is a great way to get more protein and nutrition while enjoying a delicious dish you can assemble quickly in one skillet.
+Living in New Orleans, Cajun-inspired recipes are a staple in our meal rotation.
+This Cajun salmon pasta is a great way to get more protein and nutrition while enjoying a delicious dish you can assemble quickly in one skillet!

-Pasta is the perfect vessel to get the benefits of salmon onto our diets, plus it also stretches out our budget since you need a little less per person than when making salmon the main item of the meal.
+Pasta is the perfect vessel to get the benefits of salmon into our diets, and it helps me stretch out my budget since you need a little less per person than when making salmon the main item of the meal.
+Totally a win!

 Ingredients